 The 'heart' of the palm is the tender center of young palm shoots.
-Shoots, which may several feet to a couple of yard long, are encased in a woody exterior that is stripped t
+Shoots, which may several feet to a couple of yard long, are encased in a woody exterior that is stripped to reveal the 'heart.'

 Some of the other species of palm that are commercially harvested for 'heart of palm' include Cocos nucifera (coconut) and Uterpe oleracea (acai palm).
 But B. gasipaes is one the main species that winds up in 'heart of palms.'
 This is in part because the root mass is able to produce numerous shoots which can be harvested without significantly harming the plant.